32,597+ 5-Star Reviews

 Always Bring Your IDP With You

 Checkpoints are frequent in Belarus, and authorities might ask for your travel documents.
-You need an International Driver's Permit as you drive in Belarus together with a number of documents like a driver’s license and passport.
+You need an International Driver's Permit as you drive in Belarus, together with a number of documents like a driver’s license and passport.
 Your IDP is a translation of your local driver’s license, so the two must always be available.

 Don’t Forget to Carry the Required Documents

-When driving to foreign places, know that authorities have to identify you, especially in areas where checkpoints are frequent such as Belarus.
+When driving to foreign places, know that authorities have to identify you, especially in areas where checkpoints are frequent, such as Belarus.
 Be sure to bring your driver’s license, IDP, passport, visa, and other travel documents with you.
 Make them readily available in case authorities might ask for them.

 Driving Under the Influence of Alcohol or Drugs Is Strictly Prohibited

-Obey the Speed Limit of the Road
+Follow the Speed Limit

 Wearing A Seatbelt and Securing Child's Safety